Insight-Services-APAC/azure-identity-and-access-powershell/README.md

 ### Get-IAEXORecipientsOnMicrosoftAsList

-This will retrieve all Exchange Online recipients with an @tenant.onmicrosoft.com proxyAddress
+This will retrieve all Exchange Online recipients with the @tenant.onmicrosoft.com proxyAddress

 ```powershell
   $Results = Get-IAEXORecipientsOnMicrosoftAsList